PRESS KIT

 Long (150 words)

-CONTRABAND: Edge of the Fold is a browser-based space narrative game from solo developer Dero Lavigne.
+CONTRABAND: Edge of the Fold is a PC space narrative game from solo developer Dero Lavigne.
 You play a pilot pulled into the fight over Lyra, the Guardians, the Black Fleet, and the Starforge.

 The game's core mechanic tracks major decisions as visible branches, letting players revisit choices and see how abandoned routes still echo through the campaign.
 Other characters remember what you did, and the route to the Starforge changes with you.